Pulkit0602/Classification_Model_Deployment/README.md

       --zone us-central1-a
     ```

-4. **Delete Docker Image (Optional)**
+5. **Delete Docker Image (Optional)**

-    If you need to delete the Docker image, you can use the `docker rmi` command.
-Replace `gcr.io/test-deployment-403209/ml-model-image:latest` with the image name and tag you want to delete:
+    If you need to delete the Docker image, you can use the `gcloud container images delete` command.
+Replace `gcr.io/your-project-id/ml-model-image:latest` with the image name and tag you want to delete.

     ```bash
-    docker rmi gcr.io/test-deployment-403209/ml-model-image:latest
+    gcloud container images delete gcr.io/your-project-id/ml-model-image:latest
     ```

-5. **Run Docker Image**
+6. **Run Docker Image**

-    To run the Docker image, use the following command, replacing `gcr.io/test-deployment-403209/ml-model-image:latest` with the image you built:
+    To deploy your containerized application using Google Cloud Run, use the following command.
+Replace `gcr.io/test-deployment-403209/ml-model-image` with the image you built, and make sure to specify the service name and any additional settings as needed.

     ```bash
-    docker run gcr.io/test-deployment-403209/ml-model-image:latest
+    gcloud run deploy --image gcr.io/your-project-id/ml-model-image
     ```

+Feel free to update the image name, repository URL, and any other specifics to match your project's needs.

+This README provides a clear set of instructions for deploying your model on GCP.
+You can add more details and explanations as needed.